 For folks who only run when chased, Nolan’s 14 is a mystery.
-For athletes like Missy Gosney, it’s a goal — one that she plans to tackle starting this Sunday, August 16.
+For athletes like Missy Gosney, it’s a goal.
 Missy will have 60 hours to complete roughly 100 miles of trail, covering — get this — fourteen 14ers.
 And, if successful, Missy will be the first woman to complete it.

 Believing in girl power, Missy also aims to raise awareness for the Gruffie Scholarship, and to inspire girls to get out there and get gritty.
 Here’s her story: